wiedehopf/tar1090/README.md

 ## heywhatsthat.com range outline:

+To judge the actual range (/?pTracks, see next chapter), one needs to first know what kind of range is even possible for the receiver location.
+This depends on obstacles and the curvature of the earth.
+To get that theoretical range for a location, follow the guide in this chapter.

 #### 1: create panorama and look at your outline on the heywhatsthat page
 - Visit http://www.heywhatsthat.com/
 - Click "New Panorama"